(With May Of Mystery right around the corner, I’ve decided to repost this article for last year. Enjoy!)

 5. No Chinaman must figure in the story.

 No, we’re not talking about those of Chinese descent.
 The term ‘Chinamen’ refers to evil mastermind character, maniacal laugh included.
 Antagonists need real motives.
 Their reason for committing a crime must be plausible.
 No sinister villains are welcome in a detective story.
-This is a battle wits we are talking about.

 6. No accident must ever help the detective, nor must he ever have an unaccountable intuition which proves to be right.